Admissions

 • How are assessments communicated to parents?

 Across all grades, two individual conferences with teachers and parents/guardians are scheduled each year.
-In the Upper School, students not only attend but lead their conferences.
+In the Upper School, students attend and lead their conferences.

-In addition, Lower School teachers write a year-end report about each student.
-These reports describe the child’s areas of strength and areas of growth over the course of the year.
-Middle School and Upper School teachers write two reports per year about each student.
-These reports describe students’ progress to date in the year.
+In addition, Lower School teachers write a year-end report about each student’s strengths and areas of growth over the course of the year.
+Upper School teachers write two progress reports per year about each student.

 • How does Bank Street encourage students to flourish socially?